SATB2 Associated Syndrome

 There are no formal clinical diagnostic criteria established for SATB2 Associated Syndrome.1 A diagnosis of SATB2 Associated Syndrome may be suspected based on certain clinical characteristics and confirmed by genetic testing.

-Genetic testing may firstly involve chromosomal microarray analysis (CMA), and if that is not diagnostic exome or genome sequencing may be used, to identify genetic changes in the SATB2 gene.1
+Genetic testing may firstly involve chromosomal microarray analysis (CMA), and if that is not diagnostic exome or genome sequencing may be used, to identify genetic changes in the SATB2 gene.1 General information about these genetic tests can be found at:

 - Pathology Tests Explained: Genome-wide chromosome microarray testing